Investing in your 20’s

 In today’s world.
 Investing in their 20s is on the mind of almost everyone, but it is important to understand that these are not the right times for you to enter the world of money if you are unprepared.

 Does it need to be riskier?
-Any special consideration to be given?
+Is any special consideration to be given?

 If you can handle the risk, then go ahead and invest.
 But before investing, it is important to understand what you are doing.
 It’s better to LEARN first before your start to EARN.